-You must submit to HR Services proof of the dependents' eligibility within 60 days of the date you request their enrollment.
-Proof that dependents you enroll qualify as your dependents includes (but is not limited to) official government-issued birth certificates, adoption papers, marriage licenses, etc. The proof of eligibility requirements are listed on Jetnet, under Benefits, in the Resources site, or you may contact HR Services for proof of eligibility requirements (see "Contact Information" in the Reference Information section).
+You must submit to the Benefits Service Center proof of the dependents' eligibility within 60 days of the date you request their enrollment.
+Proof that dependents you enroll qualify as your dependents includes (but is not limited to) official government-issued birth certificates, adoption papers, marriage certificates, etc. The proof of eligibility requirements are listed on Jetnet, under Benefits, in the Resources site, or you may contact the Benefits Service Center for proof of eligibility requirements (see "Contact Information" in the Reference Information section).

-Important: Your dependents' coverage and enrollment will be effective only after you have timely requested their enrollment and timely provided satisfactory proof of eligibility.
+IMPORTANT: Your dependents' coverage and enrollment will be effective only after you have timely requested their enrollment and timely provided satisfactory proof of eligibility.